 On October 1, 2013, some Prime Service Areas (PSAs) for TRICARE were eliminated.
 This means to qualify for TRICARE Prime you now must live within 40 miles of an active or former military base.
 As a result of this change:

-- About 3% of the current 5.25 million TRICARE Prime enrollees were affected and required to switch to TRICARE Standard.
+- About 3% of the current 5.25 million TRICARE Prime enrollees were affected and required to switch to TRICARE Select.
 Check this ZIP Code Look-up Tool to see if you live in an area that has been affected by the PSA change.